1. What is Georgia Foreign LLC Registration?

 - Store all Georgia registration and approval documents securely

-The Georgia Secretary of State charges a $150 filing fee for foreign LLC registration.
+The Georgia Secretary of State charges a $225 (online filing) filing fee for Foreign LLC registration.
 A $25 name reservation fee applies, and most businesses also budget for registered agent services and local licenses.